-You are Brave, Amy G.
+You Are Brave, Amy G.

 Children are encouraged to: